billysometimes/hub/README.md

 This is pre-alpha, use at your own risk.

-See example in example directory for usage
+See examples at https://github.com/billysometimes/lug/tree/master/examples for usage

 Scheduled improvements:
 - improve caching